ankrutik/notes/aws/solutions_arch_cert/notes.md

 Hibernation time cannot exceed 60 days

-Available for on-demand and reserved instances
+Available for On-Demand and Reserved instances

+In the case of hibernate, your instance gets hibernated and the RAM data persisted.
+In the case of Stop, your instance gets shutdown and RAM is cleared.
+Hibernated instances are in ‘Stopped’ state.

 ## CloudWatch

-Monitoring performance of:
+**Monitoring performance** of:

 - Compute:
   - EC2 instances